luongvd3/Melbourne-Life-Quality-Research-App/README.md

 python 3.8.9 \
 ansible 2.9

-## API Documentation
-Swagger is running on http://localhost:5000/docs

 ## Set up .env file
 Please create a .env file using the following variable names.
 Replace IP and PORT with the actual IP address and Port number of the couchDB node